Ernest314/Morse-Mech-PCB/README.md

 The AVR can be programmed with any AVR programmer (compatible with ATmegas).
 The initial run of the boards were programmed with an Atmel-ICE programmer.
 (The specific AVR that the programmer should be compatible with is the `ATmega16u2`.)
+The AVR is interfaced with a standard 6-pin ICSP header, with the square pad denoting "pad 1".
+The pads provided on the board are not meant to have a shrouded header soldered on; instead, a Pogo pin <-> ICSP adapter was used to program the AVR.

 Again, the code for the board can be found in [its own repo](2).
 (See above discussion of repo compatibility.)
 [Atmel Studio 7](10) was used to program the board--see that repo for more details.